akvo/akvo-flow-docs/docs/topic/fieldapp/93-troubleshooting/3-submit-survey-manually.rst

 Submitting surveys manually
 =============================

 If you don't have a wifi connection, you can upload survey data manually.
-This process takes 3 steps: 1) Exporting the data in the Field Survey app, 2) getting the data off the phone and on a computer, and 3) uploading the data to the Dashboard.
+This process takes 3 steps: 1) exporting the data in the Field Survey app, 2) getting the data off the phone and on a computer, and 3) uploading the data to the Dashboard.
 The first step can be done in multiple ways, as described below.

 Exporting the data in the Field Survey app
 --------------------------------------------